IceHe/lib/snips/books/designing-data-intensive-applications.md

     - _It is nevertheless worth discussing, because there are various tools and languages for triple-stores that can be valuable additions to your toolbox for building applications._
 - _Semantic web ( 语义网 )_
     - _The semantic web is fundamentally a simple and reasonable idea_
-        - _websites already publish information as text and pictures for humans to read, so why don’t they also publish information as machine-readable data for computers to read?_
+        - _websites already publish information as text and pictures for humans to read, so why don't they also publish information as machine-readable data for computers to read?_
 - _RDF data model_
     - _RDF - Resource Description Framework 资源描述框架_
 - _SPARQL query language_
     - _SPARQL is a query language for triple-stores using the RDF data model._
     - _( It is an acronym for SPARQL Protocol and RDF Query Language, pronounced “sparkle.” )_
-    - _It predates Cypher, and since Cypher’s pattern matching is borrowed from SPARQL, they look quite similar._
+    - _It predates Cypher, and since Cypher's pattern matching is borrowed from SPARQL, they look quite similar._

 _The Foundation: Datalog_